workdojos/Dojos-Fresh-Hugo-Theme/content/missions/Exporters Assistance Program.md

-To reduce the time and costs associated with exporting goods and services To increase the efficiency and reliability of the international trade process To improve the competitiveness of the export industry globally
-Stakes: The success of this project is critical for the export industry as it will have a direct impact on the ability of businesses to successfully compete in international markets.
+To reduce the time and costs associated with exporting goods and services To increase the efficiency and reliability of the international trade process To improve the competitiveness of the export industry globally **Stakes**: The success of this project is critical for the export industry as it will have a direct impact on the ability of businesses to successfully compete in international markets.
 The success of the project will also demonstrate the capability of the export industry to adapt and evolve in response to changing market conditions.

 **Reserves**: